EazyM93/EazyM93/README.md

 **`Full-Stack Developer`**

-Since May 2026, I have been working full-time at Capgemini as a Software Developer, where I contribute to the development of enterprise applications and backend services.
+Since May 2026, I have been working full-time at <b>Capgemini as a Software Developer</b>, where I contribute to the development of enterprise applications and backend services.

 Previously, I worked at Synergica as a Junior Software Developer from November 2023 to May 2026, gaining hands-on experience with modern software development practices and full-stack technologies.